extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/basic_cli.rst

 ------------

-Shows the state of BGP peers and other configurations that have been configured on the switches.
+Shows the state of BGP peers and other elements that have been configured on the switches.

 Syntax